OWASP/owasp-mastg/README.md

 http://owasp.herokuapp.com/

-Lead authors are listed next to the individual chapters in the ToC below.
-Please contact them directly to contribute or give feedback.

 # MSTG Sections and Lead Authors

+The following lists contains the individual sections of the MSTG, along with the person(s) responsible for each section.
+Please contact them directly to join as an author or give feedback.

 * [Header](Document/0x00-Header.md)
 * [Acknowledgements](Document/0x01-Acknowledgements.md)